 Easy Pineapple Pistachio Cake

-Pineapple Pistachio Cake in an easy 5 ingredient cake recipe that starts with a cake mix, pistachio pudding, and crushed pineapple.
-This easy dessert recipe is topped with a fluffy pistachio pudding frosting.
+Pineapple Pistachio Cake is an easy, 5 ingredient cake recipe that starts with a yellow cake mix, pistachio pudding, and canned crushed pineapple.
+This easy dessert recipe is topped with the most amazing fluffy pistachio pudding frosting.

 I just love an easy dessert recipe that starts with a cake mix.
 This pistachio cake is so simple to make and no one would ever guess that it starts with a cake mix and a box of instant pudding.